 Vorarlberg’s contemporary architecture has its roots in the 1960s, when a group of fledgling architects who wanted to break new ground formed.
 Calling themselves the “Vorarlberg Design Artists”, they cultivated an absolutely novel style, both in terms of architecture and the way they cooperated with building authorities and builder owners.
 Their idea of architecture revolved around notions such as clear lines, minimalist forms, a sparing use of natural resources, blending in harmoniously with the surroundings, and – above all – affordability.
 This new thinking soon caught on and attracted international attentiion.

 Today, virtually all municipal buildings and many private homes as well as reconstructions and adaptations of traditional buildings in Vorarlberg are architect-designed.
 Indigenous timber has been the building material of choice since time immemorial.
 Energy-efficient design is common standard.
 In this respect as well, Vorarlberg´s architects are genuine pioneers.

 Compiled by the Vorarlberger Architektur Institut and the Vorarlberg Tourist Board 7 tours shed light on the regional architecture.
 They inspire visitors to devote themselves to one theme.
-The themes on offer include “New impressions”, “Art and culture”, “Timber and loam”, “Old and new”, “Revitalised villages” and “Architecture and landscape”.
+The themes on offer include “New impressions”, “Art and culture”, “Timber and loam”, “Old and new”, “Revitalised villages” and “Architecture and landscape”, “Craft and innovation”.
 The non-guided tours take visitors to urban and rural regions, allow for plenty of time to take a walk, visit a museum or other public buildings and for culinary breaks.